Dr. C.H. Weaver MD updated 5/2022

 Estrogen Receptor Antagonist: Like SERMs, estrogen receptor antagonists work by preventing estrogen from stimulating the growth of estrogen receptor-positive cells.
 Faslodex® the first estrogen receptor antagonist, binds to and degrades estrogen receptors so that estrogen is no longer able to bind to the receptors and stimulate cellular growth.

 Combination Therapy: A major hallmark of cancer cells is their ability to multiply rapidly.
 Precision cancer medicines known as cyclin-dependent kinases (CDK) inhibitors interfere with this process by blocking the activity of enzymes known as CDKs, particularly CDK 4 and CDK 6, that help to regulate cell division.
-Combining a CDK inhibitor with another anti-estrogen drug delays the time to cancer progression and prolongs survival.
-(5) CDK inhibitors are indicated for the treatment of HR+, HER2- advanced or metastatic breast cancer in combination with an anti-estrogen drug.
-CDK Inhibitors in depth...
+Combining a CDK inhibitor with another anti-estrogen drug delays the time to cancer progression and prolongs survival.5 CDK inhibitors are indicated for the treatment of HR+, HER2- early stage and metastatic breast cancer in combination with an anti-estrogen drug.

 The monarchE clinical trial was designed to determine if the combination of the CDK inhibitor Verzenio with hormone therapy could improve outcomes in high risk early stage breast cancer compared to treatment with hormone therapy alone.
 The trial enrolled 5,637 patients with HR+, HER2- node-positive, high risk early stage breast cancer to treatment with Verzenio twice daily plus standard adjuvant endocrine therapy or standard adjuvant endocrine therapy alone.
 Verzino was administered for 2 years following completion of primary therapy that must have included surgery.
 High-risk disease was characterized by 4 or more positive axillary lymph nodes, or 1 to 3 positive lymph nodes in the setting of a tumor of at least 5 cm, grade 3 or centrally confirmed Ki-67 expression of at least 20% in untreated breast tissue.